Above: Meredith Gregory, Director of School and Teacher Programs

 Norton Museum of Art is an equal opportunity employer that is committed to diversity and inclusion in the workplace.
 We prohibit discrimination and harassment of any kind based on race, color, sex, religion, sexual orientation, national origin, disability, genetic information, pregnancy, or any other protected characteristic as outlined by federal, state, or local laws.
 This policy applies to all employment practices within our organization, including hiring, recruiting, promotion, termination, layoff, recall, leave of absence, compensation, benefits, training, and apprenticeship.
 Norton Museum of Art makes hiring decisions based solely on qualifications, merit, and business needs at the time.

-Maintenance Technician (Full-Time, Non-Exempt)
+Maintenance Technician (Full-time I Non-Exempt)

 The Maintenance Technician will support the Building Operations Manager and the Lead HVAC and Maintenance Technician in maintaining all facilities, including maintenance of equipment, along with assisting vendors, contractors, and janitorial services.